Frances Maule Bjorkman

 Frances Maule Bjorkman (1879–1966) was a New Yorker prominent in the woman's suffrage movement.
 She was a member of the National Woman Suffrage Association.
 She was a member of the Heterodoxy women's group.
 She lived at the Helicon Home Colony, an experimental community founded by Upton Sinclair.

 Biography

 Frances Maule was born in Fairmont, Nebraska on October 24, 1879.
-She attended Notre Dame of Maryland University and the University of Nebraska–Lincoln.
-She married Edwin Björkman in New York City in 1906.
+She attended Notre Dame of Maryland University and the University of Nebraska.
+She married Swedish author Edwin Björkman in New York City in 1906.
 She was a Socialist active in the feminist movement.
 After separating from her husband Maule began a long-term, same-sex relationship with fellow Heterodoxy member Kathleen de Vere Taylor that lasted throughout the 1930s and 1940s.
 They lived together first in Manhattan and then in Woodstock, New York.
 After Taylor's death in 1949 Maule inherited the house and lived there until her own death in 1966.